JOHN 15

 The phrase to be quoted is fulfilled by men as they hated Christ.
 It may have been partially fulfilled when men hated David, the writer of Psalms 35 and 69, (for the phrase is found in both psalms), but we are here assured by the Lord that it is fulfilled in Him.
 None shall surpass Him in His sufferings, even in His life, let alone in His death.

-They hated me without a cause- the wording in one psalm is “Neither let them wink with the eye that hate me without a cause”, Psalm 35:19, and in the other is “They that hate me without a cause are more than the hairs of mine head”, Psalm 69:4.
-As the Divine Author of the Old Testament the Lord has authority to adapt the words so as to bring out their application to Himself.
+They hated me without a cause- the wording in one psalm is “neither let them wink with the eye that hate me without a cause”, Psalm 35:19, and in the other is “They that hate me without a cause are more than the hairs of mine head”, Psalm 69:4.
+As the Divine Author of the Old Testament the Lord has authority to adapt and combine the words so as to bring out their application to Himself.

 15:26